PoC-Consortium/scavenger/README.md

 ```

 ### Development Requirements
-- new version of rust, nightly required
+- new version of rust, stable toolchain

 ### Compile, test, ...